J. G. Parry Thomas: Land speed record

-By 1925 Parry-Thomas realised that commercial success required a higher profile than Brooklands could offer, and switched his attention to the land speed record.
+By 1925 Parry Thomas realised that commercial success required a higher profile than Brooklands could offer, and switched his attention to the land speed record.
 He acquired the Higham Special from the estate of the deceased Louis Zborowski and rebuilt the car with new bodywork for improved aerodynamics.
 The car was powered by a huge 27-litre Liberty V-12 aero-engine.
-Without Campbell's money and prestige, or Henry Segrave's factory connections, Parry-Thomas was unable to obtain a brand-new Napier Lion, as the other record contenders were planning.
+Without Campbell's money and prestige, or Henry Segrave's factory connections, Parry Thomas was unable to obtain a brand-new Napier Lion, as the other record contenders were planning.
 The car was running in 1925 but did not perform as expected.

 In April 1926 the car, now named Babs, emerged with another new body.
 He celebrated by driving the lanes around Brooklands that same evening, despite his lack of headlamps.

-A few days later, despite the poor conditions and soft, wet sand, Parry-Thomas took the record at Pendine Sands, Wales, the same six-mile beach that Campbell had used in 1924 and 1925.
+A few days later, despite the poor conditions and soft, wet sand, Parry Thomas took the record at Pendine Sands, Wales, the same six-mile beach that Campbell had used in 1924 and 1925.
 The following day, 28 April 1926, he raised it to over 170 mph, a record that stood for almost a year.

 Death

 During the winter of 1926/7 Babs was fitted with yet another new body, partially enclosing the drive and rear wheels by fairings.
-Parry-Thomas was killed at Pendine Sands on 3 March 1927 while trying to regain his own world land speed record that had been broken just weeks earlier by Malcolm Campbell on the same beach.
+Parry Thomas was killed at Pendine Sands on 3 March 1927 while trying to regain the world land speed record that had been broken just weeks earlier by Malcolm Campbell on the same beach.
 At the time of the accident, it was thought that the right-hand chain had broken and had hit Thomas, causing a fatal head injury as the car was rolling.

 During the subsequent restoration of the car, it was found that this could not have been the case and that it was more likely that Thomas had been killed as a result of the injuries he sustained while the car rolled and slid along the beach at more than 100 mph.

-Parry-Thomas was buried in St Mary's Churchyard in Byfleet, Surrey, close to the Brooklands Circuit.
+Parry Thomas was buried in St Mary's Churchyard in Byfleet, Surrey, close to the Brooklands Circuit.
 Following the inquest, Babs was buried in the dunes at Pendine Sands.
 Some 42 years later in 1969 it was controversially recovered, and over the next 15 years was restored by Owen Wyn Owen, at the time a member of Bangor University.
 For part of every summer, Babs remained on display at the Pendine Museum of Speed, Carmarthenshire until the museum's demolition in February 2021.
 The new museum building was completed in early 2023 and opened on 31 March.